telerik/winforms-docs/styling-and-appearance/default-theme.md

 >note The **Telerik.WinControls.Themes.Fluent** assembly is still available and it remains for compatibility so that existing projects don't break when they upgrade.

-The theme settings are being read upon opening the first form designer in the project.
+>note The theme settings are being read upon opening the first form designer in the project.
 If you change the default theme in App.config, it is necessary to **close all opened designers and open them again**.

 We are using the above App.config in the VS templates, so that new Telerik projects created by the Visual Studio extension have the Fluent theme set as default.